Course Enquiries - UK

 Please send your application through the Universities and Colleges Admissions Service (UCAS) using our institution code L75.
 UCAS is the organisation responsible for managing applications to higher education courses in the UK.

 See our How to apply page for further details.

-On your UCAS application for an Adult Nursing course you will need to choose which LSBU campus you wish to study at: Southwark or Havering.
+On your UCAS application for an Adult Nursing course you will need to choose which LSBU campus you wish to study at: Southwark, Havering or Croydon.

 See our top tips for writing your personal statement.

 As part of the selection process you'll be expected to attend an MMI interview.
 Find out more.

 If you’re an International student (non-EU national) the application process may involve further steps.
 Contact the International Office as soon as possible to discuss the admissions steps and the immigration requirements: firstname.lastname@example.org or +44 (0) 20 7815 6189.

 If you are unsuccessful in your application to LSBU for this year you cannot apply through UCAS Extra or Clearing.
 However you can apply for the following year.
 It is important that you read the comments in the results statement so that you are prepared for any other interviews you may have.

 Once we have made you an offer, you can apply for accommodation.
 You can rent from LSBU and you’ll deal directly with the university, not third party providers.
 That means we can guarantee you options to suit all budgets, with clear tenancy agreements and all-inclusive rents that include insurance for your personal belongings, internet access in each bedroom and on-site laundry facilities.